versioned/versioned-admin/README.md

-# versioned-ui - A CMS Admin UI
+# Versioned Admin

+This is the admin web UI that talks to the Versioned CMS REST API.

 ## Starting the Development Server